 A volcanic eruption makes for good footage.
 More than any other natural disaster, it showcases the awesome force of nature, often without prompting the viewer to dwell on its human consequences.
 Unlike a storm, an earthquake, a bush fire or a flood, an eruption can appear spectacularly creative rather than merely destructive.
 And so it was no surprise that when Mount Tavurvur, on the Gazelle Peninsula in Papua New Guinea’s New Britain, began billowing molten rock, ash and smoke in late August, it was reported around the world.

 Much of the reporting, particularly outside Papua New Guinea, emphasised the potential for large-scale destruction.
-At close quarters, however, the eruption seemed less catastrophic than it appeared on global television and in newspapers around the world.
+At close quarters, however, the eruption seemed less catastrophic than it appeared on television and in newspapers.
 Some villagers living downwind from Tavurvur lost their food gardens and had to leave their homes, but the town of Rabaul, at the foot of the mountain, was not evacuated.
 Most residents are accustomed to the volcano’s violent rumblings.

 Tavurvur is not strictly a volcano in its own right, but a cone formed by vents of the Rabaul Volcano, which is part of the Pacific Ring of Fire, along which two-thirds of the earth’s 1300 visible volcanoes are located.
 When the last major eruption of the Rabaul Volcano began – twenty years ago, on 19 September 1994 – vents were active in two locations: at Tavurvur, which lies about four kilometres to the southeast of the centre of Rabaul, and at Kalamanagunan (or Mount Vulcan), eight kilometres south of the town.
 Kalamanagunan, more than 200 metres high, was formed by an earlier eruption.